 Actively screen all persons who enter the workplace (workers, visitors, contractors, etc.).
 Use a checklist, a web-based tool, or have a designated person ask screening questions.

 Workers who have COVID-19 symptoms should return home immediately or stay home if already there.
-If they develop symptoms at work, they should put on a medical mask, or if unavailable a well-constructed and well-fitting non-medical mask and advise their supervisor.
-They should also contact their health care provider and local public health authority and follow their instructions.
+If they develop symptoms at work, they should put on a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask)and advise their supervisor.
+They should also contact their health care provider and local public health authority, if required.